Accounting firm or other agent: how to request authorisation to take care of someone else’s taxes

 Ask the client to accept your authorisation request

-Ask the client to log in to the Suomi.fi e-authorisation service and accept your authorisation request.
+- If the client has personal e-bank codes, a mobile or card certificate, ask the client to log in to Suomi.fi and accept your request.

-After logging in to MyTax, select “Act on behalf of a company” or “Act on behalf of someone else”, depending on whether you are taking care of a company’s or an individual’s tax matters.
+After logging in to MyTax, select “Act on behalf of a company” or “Act on behalf of someone else”, depending on whether you are taking care of a company’s or an individual client’s taxes.

 On the accounting firm employee’s workstation, MyTax will now show all the names of the firm’s clients that this employee is authorised to handle taxes for.